Volunteer as part of our evolving contemplative community near Poitiers, France

 Who Are We?

-We exist as a centre for peace, offering retreats, courses and a sanctuary for healing.
-The property was bought in 2017 through funds raised from the international network of the WCCM, which is a world-wide community of meditators rooted in the contemplative mystical traditions of Christianity – see wccm.org to find out more.
+We exist as a centre for peace and meditation, offering retreats, seminars and a sanctuary for healing.
+The property was bought in 2017 through funds raised from the international network , a world-wide community of meditators rooted in the contemplative mystical traditions of Christianity

 Restoration of the chateau and farm buildings began in January 2018 and since then a small resident community has been developing, seeding the regular rhythm of life for what is now known as the Abbaye, guest house and retreat centre.
 Meditation takes place four times a day in a beautifully converted barn.